RedChow/HomeAutomation/LightSensor/README.md

 There are corresponding cJSON_Create###### with ###### being a JSON type.

 ## Screenshots
+The following screenshots were taken from graphs created in Ignition Make Editition SCADA.
 * Lux readings for one full day
 ![lux readings](lux.png)